IBM/ibm-licensing-operator/README.md

 You have created the **Operator** for **IBM Licensing Service**.
 The **Operator** is only responsible for watching over the configuration and managing resources used by **IBM Licensing Service**.
 The next step is to configure the **Custom Resource** named **IBM Licensing**.
 For the instructions, see the [Post-installation steps](#post-installation-steps).

-#### Manually installing the IBM Licensing Operator on Kubernetes from scratch with `kubectl`
+#### Manually installing License Service on Kubernetes from scratch with `kubectl`

 **Prerequisites**
 - Administrator permissions for the cluster
 - `kubectl` 1.11.3 or higher
 - Linux or iOS

-   **Note:** To install the IBM Licensing Operator on Windows, adjust the commands to fit the Windows standard.
+   **Note:** To install License Service on Windows, adjust the commands to fit the Windows standard.

 1\. **Install the Operator Lifecycle Manager (OLM)**